-The notion of 'world-system' (as it is used in the present article) can be defined as a maximum set of human societies that has systemic characteristics, a maximum set of societies that are significantly connected with each other in direct and indirect ways.
-It is important that there are no significant contacts and interactions beyond borders of this set, there are no significant contacts and interactions between societies belonging to the given world-system and societies belonging to other world-systems.
-If there are still some contacts beyond those borders, then those contacts are insignificant, that is, even after a long period of time they do not lead to any significant changes within the world-system - for example, the Norse voyages to the New World and even their settlement there did not lead to any significant change either in the New World, or in Europe (see, e.g., Slezkin 1983: 16).
+The notion of 'world-system' (as it is used in the present article) can be defined as a maximum set of human societies that has systemic characteristics, a maximum set of societies that are significantly connected among themselves in direct and indirect ways.
+It is important that there are no significant contacts and interactions beyond borders of this set, there are no significant contacts and interactions between societies belonging to the given world-system and societies belonging to the other world-systems.
+If there are still some contacts beyond those borders, then those contacts are insignificant, that is, even after a long period of time they do not lead to any significant changes within the world-system - for example, the early Scandinavians' travels to the New World and even their settlement their did not result in any significant change either in the New World, or in Europe (see, e.g., Slezkin 1983: 16).